ChristianYap/AWRI-Initial/README.md

 **To-do:**
 -----
+- [ ] Fit the needs of research
 - [ ] Find a way to use ndarray to enhance the speed.
 - [ ] Improve population def and marking.
 - [ ] Add tools to visualize the effect of variation of different parameters.
-- [x] Develop an easy to use GUI or a web-based UI.
+- [x] Develop GUI or a web-based UI.

 **How to use?**
 -----
 1. Online method:
-	1. [Click here](https://mybinder.org/v2/gh/DevangLiya/MarkAndRecapture/master) to launch master branch on Binder.
+	1. [Click here](https://mybinder.org/v2/gh/staddlez/AWRI-Initial/master) to launch master branch on Binder.
 (Note: it may take some time for the branch to load, so be patient.)
 	1. Click on MnR.ipynb to launch the notebook.

 2. Standalone GUI tool: